obulka/blink_raymarch/README.md

 Simply clone/download this repo and add the `src/python` directory to your Nuke path.
 The gizmos will appear in the nodes menu under the "SDF" group, and all callbacks and the `FN_BLINK_INCLUDE_PATHS` will be set up automatically.

+## Requirements

+This project has been tested in Nuke 12.0v8, 12.1v5, and 13.0v2.
+I recommend using 12.0 if you do not have much GPU memory, because it still uses OpenCL for blinkscript, rather than cuda.
+The cuda version will continue to increase memory consumption until crashing, so the entire framerange needs to fit in memory.
+You will want to have a GPU, the above examples were rendered using an NVIDIA GeForce GTX 980 Ti.

 ## Gizmos

 ### sdf_primitive